 Metrics

 Metrics are numerical values describing service or component behavior over time.
-They include time-stamps, names, and values, providing easy query ability and storage optimization.
+They include timestamps, names, and values, providing easy query ability and storage optimization.

 Metrics offer a comprehensive overview of system health and performance across your infrastructure.